celery root preparation

 • Fat: Less than 0.5 grams

-• Vitamin K: A significant portion of the daily recommended intake, Key for blood clotting and bone health.
+• Vitamin K: A significant portion of the daily recommended intake, key for blood clotting and bone health.
+As of April 2026, it’s recognized as one of the richest vegetable sources of this vitamin.

 • Vitamin C: An antioxidant that supports the immune system.